Please note the expanded spending guidelines (described below) allowing for remote/virtual research in 2021.

 - Current transcript

-- A 2–5-page narrative description of the proposed research project (purpose of the trip, likely sources of data and their locations, qualifications to undertake the project, and its relevance to research and academic goals)
+- A 2–5-page narrative description of the proposed research project (purpose of the trip and/or remote research, likely sources of data and their locations, qualifications to undertake the project, and its relevance to research and academic goals)

 - Itemized budget